 - Elevate your employee experience design to the same status as launching a new consumer product.
 Companies invest time, resources and talent in launching new products or improving efficiencies and delivery of current products.
 The EX initiative needs to be coded the same, because organizations typically only work on urgent items.
 Important items are identified but are rarely addressed with the same speed and energy.

-- Impacted staff are your best projects leads.
+- Impacted staff are your best project leads.
 In coaching, we define the leader as the person who is aware and can change the current trajectory.
 Hierarchy should not play a role in selecting a project lead.
-The best person to lead this project is someone that impacted by EX, uses design thinking regularly and has social capital across all levels of the organization.
+The best person to lead this project is someone that impacted by EX, uses design thinking regularly, and has social capital across all levels of the organization.

 In a world where we fight for attention, where feedback is crowd-sourced, and the demand for skilled professionals is rising, it’s time to design your employee experience.